danlars/reactive-forms/readme.md

 # Reactive Forms

-A reactive form library, built in vanilla Javascript.
+A reactive forms library, built in vanilla Javascript.
 Helps separate validation logic from the rest of your application logic.

 ## Install